Is company growth more important than profit?

 - Relevant: Does your goal make sense for your business, at this current time, with your current team?

-- Time-bound: Set a date and lay out what needs to be done into order to meet this deadline.
+- Time-bound: Set a date and lay out what needs to be done in order to meet this deadline.

 In using SMART goals, you have created a whole framework for your team to work within to meet your targets.